jameskerr1971/home_data1/README.md

 Curl_Writer.py
 Runs a curl test to the listed hosts
-Stores the resutls in MongoDB
+Stores the results in MongoDB

 Scraper_Dennett.py
 Retrieves host information